 - Microwave for 60-90 seconds or until hot.
 Whisk again and serve immediately with desired garnishes.

 - If desired, omit ginger for more traditional hot cocoa.
-Or add cinnamon and a few drops of vanilla extract.
+Or add cinnamon and a few drops of vanilla extract to make Mexican hot chocolate.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.